MicrosoftDocs/sql-docs/docs/reporting-services/lesson-4-adding-a-table-to-the-report-reporting-services.md

 ## Next steps

-You've successfully added a table data region to your report, added fields to the data region, and previewed your report.
+You successfully added a table data region to your report, added fields to the data region, and previewed your report.
 In the next lesson, you're going to learn how to format column headers and field expressions.
 Next, continue with [Lesson 5: Format a report &#40;Reporting Services&#41;](lesson-5-formatting-a-report-reporting-services.md).

 ## Related content